idusty13/Dusty-to-do-list/README.md

 ## Demo

-You can see a live demo of the application here: [[CLICK HERE](https://idusty13.github.io/Dusty-to-do-list/)]
+You can see a live demo of the application here: [https://your-username.github.io/dustys-todo-list/](https://your-username.github.io/dustys-todo-list/)

 ## Getting Started